kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 title: "Road Vignettes"
 permalink: /vignettes/
 type: "Writing"
-description: "After school I hitchhiked across the US and worked odd jobs for a year.
-Here's a photo essay about the whole shebang."
+description: "After school I hitchhiked across the US and worked odd jobs for 2 years.
+Here's a short essay I wrote in the middle of the whole shebang."
 img:
 banner:
 case-study: false